00:00-00:05

 Descriptive Clues:

-The first bar graph in the image represents the results of a clinical study named SPIRIT-P1, conducted on Biologic-Naive Patients.
+The first bar graph represents SPIRIT-P1, conducted on Biologic-Naive Patients.
 The study compares the efficacy of two drugs, Taltz (80 mg every 4 weeks) and Humira (40 mg every 2 weeks), against a placebo.
 The graph shows the percentage of patients achieving response levels ACR20, ACR50, and ACR70.

 For ACR20, 58%* of patients responded to Taltz and 57%* to Humira, compared to 30% for the placebo.
 For ACR50, the response rates were 40%* for Taltz and 39%* for Humira, compared to 15% for the placebo.
 For ACR70, 23%* of patients responded to Taltz and 26%* to Humira, compared to just 6% for the placebo.

-The second bar graph in the image is titled “SPIRIT-P2: TNFi-Experienced Patients” and it compares the percentage of patients achieving response levels ACR20, ACR50, and ACR70 between two groups: those treated with Taltz (80 mg every 4 weeks) (n=122) and those given a placebo (n=118).
+The second bar graph represents SPIRIT-2, conducted on TNFi-experienced patients.
+It compares the percentage of patients achieving response levels ACR20, ACR50, and ACR70 between two groups: those treated with Taltz (80 mg every 4 weeks) (n=122) and those given a placebo (n=118).

 Caption: Taltz inhibited Progression of Structural Joint Damage in Patients with PsA as Early as Week 161,14,16,18